CSU44061-KaggleComp/TCD-ML-Competition-Income-Prediction/README.md

 # TCD-ML-Competition-Income-Prediction
-Individaul Competition for Machine Learning Module at TCD
+Individual Competition for Machine Learning Module at TCD

 incomeprediction.py is the "cleaned up" version of my code on kaggle (e.g. adding comments for clarity, removing commented-out code and imported libraries left over from previous versions which I no longer used).